There is something inherently satisfying about seeing your company or client earn a featured snippet.

 Congrats!
 You now know how to find and earn those elusive snippets.
 But how do you track the snippets you earned and the subsequent impact?

-Our agency uses STAT, a large-scale search tracking and analytics tool, to manage our clients’ keyword performance and keep the closest eye possible on where our efforts are driving results.
+Our agency uses STAT, a large-scale search tracking and analytics tool, to manage our clients’ keyword performance and keep the closest eye possible on the results from our efforts.

 With STAT, you can create projects and track specific keywords within them.
 STAT lets you dynamically tag featured snippets, and the keywords enter themselves into that tag immediately once you own that featured snippet.